Review of: Capital One Investing

-Up until now, Capital One Investing is pretty much like your standard online brokerage investment firm.
+Until now, Capital One Investing has been pretty much your standard online brokerage investment firm.
 They offer the typical account types and investment vehicles.
 An inspection of their fee schedule is a key step in determining whether Capital One Investing is a suitable match for you.
 A summary of the key points can be seen below.

 This is one of the strong points of Capital One Investing, as there are NO account minimums (except for minimums imposed by specific mutual funds that you decide to purchase), and they do not charge an annual inactivity fee.

 Previously, Capital One Investing’s fee schedule was somewhat confusing, but they have since simplified their pricing options.

 Automatic investment is where Capital One Investing’s service shines and is what makes them unique.
-If you like DCA (Dollar Cost Averaging), where you make monthly deposits, this is the real advantage of using Capital One Investing.
+If you like DCA (Dollar Cost Averaging), whereby you make monthly deposits, this is the real advantage of using Capital One Investing.
 Their automatic investment service will make an investment on a scheduled basis.

 In the past, Capital One Investing offered two kinds of plans: Basic and Advantage.
 Although they still show these available on their site, the features seem to be discontinued.

-Traditional brokers like Ally Invest charges $4.95 a trade.
+Traditional brokers like Ally Invest charge $4.95 a trade.
 ShareBuilder is no longer one of the most expensive brokers to trade with.
 Their new pricing now puts them squarely in the middle of the pack.

 Automatic Investments – Fee $3.95